 - If you and/or your spouse expect many wage-based jobs and have other income sources, estimate your 2022 Tax Return before you complete the W-4 for each job.

 We recognize the complexity of the design of the W-4 form and we are here to assist you at every level.
 We consider the W-4 Form an important part of your financial and tax planning.

 Plan Your Withholding Now

 If there is a lesson learned from the 2021 and 2022 Tax Seasons, it is this: many taxpayers have experienced IRS related tax return processing delays in 2021 and 2022 - not Taxpert.com delays.
-As a result, these delays have held up tax refund payments for too many taxpayers, some who waited seven, eight, or even more months for their 2020 Refunds.
-Many of these delays are being seen for 2021 Refunds in 2022.
+As a result, these delays have held up tax refund payments for too many taxpayers, some who waited seven, eight, or even more months for their 2020 and 2021 Refunds.
 Thus, W-4 planning is important as taxpayers create their own tax return refunds if they withhold too much in taxes per pay period.

 Manage or reduce your tax withholding now via the W-4 and keep your money in the present and throughout the current year.
 When you do not withhold an optimal amount, you are handing over too much of your own money in your tax withholding to the IRS only to get that same money back again next year via your tax refund.

 We sympathize with you: If you think that completing a W-4 Form is worse than a dental root canal procedure, we totally get IT!
 Unfortunately, we do not do root canals and can only help you with the W-4 forms and individual income tax returns.

 Start and click on one of the W-4 tools above as you can always change your mind and use another tool.

 TurboTax® is a registered trademark of Intuit, Inc.